 Can you make a 3x3 cube with these shapes made from small cubes?

-move one match from three of the piles into the fourth, you end up
+How can you arrange these 10 matches in four piles so that when you move one match from three of the piles into the fourth, you end up with the same arrangement?

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

-Can you fit the tangram pieces into the outline of Granma T?
+Can you fit the tangram pieces into the outlines of these people?